Nebius-Academy/boltz2-mk8s/tutorial.md

 ---

-## 4. Pre-pull the Boltz runner image and download the model cache
+## 5. Pre-pull the Boltz runner image and download the model cache

-This step:
+In this section, you will prepare all cluster nodes for running Boltz-2 by pre-pulling the Docker image and downloading the model cache into the shared PVC, ensuring faster job startup.

 1. Runs the **Boltz** image pre-pull DaemonSet on all nodes.
 2. Runs the **model cache download** job to populate the PVC.